 Text of Commemorating the centennial anniversary of the sailing of the Navy’s “Great White Fleet,” launched by President Theodore Roosevelt on December ...

 ...Roosevelt on December 16, 1907, from Hampton Roads, Virginia, and returning there on February 22, 1909.

-This resolution was introduced in a previous session of Congress and was passed by the House on December 11, 2007 but was never passed by the Senate.
 The text of the bill below is as of Dec 12, 2007 (Referred to Senate Committee).

 HCON 261 RFS

 Received and referred to the Committee on Armed Services